 This is by no means a guarantee.
 In addition, the list isn’t an exhaustive list of all the dog breeds in the world.
 The list is an opinion based on research of temperament of several dog breeds.

-Beagles and Other Dogs
+Beagles Are Great With Other Dogs

 It’s important to be mindful of how you introduce your Beagle to other dogs.
 It’s best to first introduce the two dogs in neutral territory by walking them together.
 After becoming more comfortable with each other, bring them indoors.